dylanaraps/neofetch/README.md

     Progress Bars:
+    --progress_char 'elapsed char' 'total char'
-    --progress_char char        Character to use when drawing progress bars.
+                                Characters to use when drawing progress bars.
-    --progress_length num       Length in spaces to make the progress bars.
+    --progress_border on/off    Whether or not to surround the bar with '[]' --progress_length num       Length in spaces to make the progress bars.
     --progress_colors num num   Colors to make the progress bar.
                                 Set in this order: elapsed, total